 necessarily sufficient to ascertain that your function is entirely correct.
 You should test your methods as

-much as needed by placing calls to in in your
+much as needed by placing calls to in in your main method.

 Getting started: